Jordin221/Jordin221/README.md

 - 🎮 I love playing games and watching anime

-- I am a intern at ucsc santa cruz
+- 🧑‍🎓I am a intern at ucsc santa cruz

 - 🌱i'm learning about open source this summer

-- I like going on adventures like hiking,zipling, swiming
+- 🚴🏾I like going on adventures like hiking,zipling, swiming